-- 1. Remove belts. - If replacing drive side bearing, mark location of pulley and remove. - 3.
-Mark bearing location on bearing support and loosen bearing hold-down bolts. - 4.
-Support shaft to remove weight from bearing. - 5.
+- Remove belts. - 2.
+If replacing drive side bearing, mark location of pulley and remove. - Mark bearing location on bearing support and loosen bearing hold down bolts. - Support the shaft to remove weight from bearing. - 5.
 Remove anti-corrosion coating from the shaft with a suitable degreaser. - Remove the bearing from the shaft using a bearing puller.
-If a bearing puller is not available, tap on the bearing with a wood block and hammer to remove it. - Remove the bearing from the shaft using a bearing puller.
-If a bearing puller is not available, tap on the bearing with a wood block and hammer to remove it. - 8.
-Smooth and clean the shaft and bearing bore thoroughly. - Place the bearings into position making sure they are not on a worn section of the shaft.
+If a bearing puller is not available, tap on the bearing with a wood block and hammer to remove it. - 7.
+Smooth and clean the shaft and bearing bore thoroughly. - 8.
+Place the bearings into position making sure they are not on a worn section of the shaft.
 Tapping the inner ring face with a soft driver may be required.